aniketkumar7/Sorting-in-C/README.md

-# Sorting Alogorithms in C Language
+# Sorting Algorithms in C Language

 This repository contains the source code of Sorting Alogorithms in C Language.